 In line with the NHS zero tolerance guidelines on abuse of patients and staff; this Practice will not tolerate any incidents of violence, aggression and/or rudeness by ANY patient to the Practice Staff and/or other patients, whether this be physical or verbal abuse.
 If any such behaviour occurs, the Practice Manager will be informed and the individual will be dealt with accordingly.

-On the first occassion a warning will be issued, and if a second incident occurs the culprit will be removed from the doctor's list immediately.
+On the first occasion a warning will be issued, and if a second incident occurs the culprit will be removed from the doctor's list immediately.
 If patients continue to be abusive on practice premises the police will be notified and they will be escorted from the premises.

 Protected time dates

-- Thursday 23rd June 2016
+- Thursday 23rd January 2020

-(Site updated 21/06/2016)
+(Site updated 13/12/2019)